-I am very much looking forward to welcoming your children into a very exciting year for them at the School.
+am very much looking forward to welcoming your children into a very exciting year for them at the School.
 Your children are no longer the youngest in the Senior School and, as such, they are expected to be role models for the pupils in Year 7, setting a good example of dress, behaviour and commitment to school activities.

-I will be working alongside Miss Hannah Russ and Mrs Maliha Miah, who are the Assistant Heads of Year.
-For the next two years, we have responsibility for the welfare, academic progress and conduct of the Year 8 pupils, as well as working with our wonderful tutors, whose rich collective experience is invaluable in encouraging each pupil to achieve their potential.
-As their first point of contact, the tutors play a pivotal role in your childs' well-being.
+I will be working alongside Mrs Rebecca Bird, who is the Assistant Head of Year.
+We have responsibility for the welfare, academic progress and conduct of the Year 8 pupils, as well as working with our wonderful tutors, whose rich collective experience is invaluable in encouraging each pupil to achieve their potential.
+As their first point of contact, the tutors play a pivotal role in your children's well-being.
 The dedicated time given for tutors to have one-on-one conversations with your children allows us to celebrate, coach and support them as they progress through the School.
-It is an opportunity for your children to discuss their progress, concerns or accomplishments in a safe and impartial setting, where their wellbeing remains at the heart of our tutors' focus.
-Whilst the Form Tutors will remain the initial point of contact for parents, you are welcome to contact myself, Miss Russ and Mrs Miah directly.
+It is an opportunity for your children to discuss their progress, concerns or accomplishments in a safe and impartial setting, where their well-being remains at the heart of our tutors' focus.